Keep Your Pet Safe During a Hurricane

 - Do some research before hand to know which hotels along your evacuation route are pet friendly.
 Or, communicate with friends and family who would be able to take your pet in.

 - Keep in mind that many shelters cannot accept pets due to health and safety reasons, so know what boarding facilities or animal shelters are in the area.

-- Prepare an evacuation kit for your pet and include: food, water, their crate or carrier, vaccination records, up to date identification, relevant medical information, contact information, sanitary items such as puppy pads or a litter box, leash or muzzle, and any toys or bedding from home to help them feel more comfortable.
+- Prepare an evacuation kit for your pet and include: food, water, their crate or carrier, vaccination records, up to date identification, relevant medical information, two weeks’ worth of chronic medications, contact information, sanitary items such as puppy pads or a litter box, leash or muzzle, and any toys or bedding from home to help them feel more comfortable.

 - Consider microchipping your pet so that in the event they do get lost, they have a better chance of returning home to you.